-DOF pitches Philippines as investment hub
+DoF pitches Philippines as investment hub

-Finance Secretary Frederick Go has called on American businesses to invest in the Philippines, highlighting ongoing economic reforms and emerging opportunities across key sectors.
+Finance Secretary Frederick Go is calling on American businesses to invest in the Philippines, highlighting ongoing economic reforms and emerging opportunities across key sectors.

 Speaking at a recent business roundtable with US private sector leaders in Washington, D.C., Go said the government is positioning the country as a competitive investment destination amid global uncertainty, with reforms aimed at boosting growth and job creation.